Astrophysics (Index)About

 (Subaru Prime Focus Spectrograph, PFS, Prime Focus Spectrograph)

-(multi-object spectrograph in development for the Subaru telescope)
+(multi-object spectrograph on the Subaru telescope)

 The SSP Survey (SSP, Subaru Strategic Program or PFS Subaru Strategic Program) is a planned survey to make use of the PFS, using 300+ nights of observation of target galaxies over a 1400 square-degree survey field that is also covered by HST observation.